JeneLitsch/Litan/doc/language/operators/binary/elvis.md

 # Operator a?:b

-Evaluates to a if a is truthy or to b if not.
+Evaluates to a if a is truthy or to b if a is not.

 ## Syntax
 ```js